barry-scott/xml-preferences/README.rst

         return getattr( self, name )

-    getChildNodeList( self, name )
+    getChildNodeList( self, collection_name )

-        Called to get a list of values of the *name* child nodes, which are assumed to be stored in a list.
+        Called to get a list of values of the *collection_name* child nodes, which are assumed to be stored in a list.
 The default implemention is:

         return getattr( self, name )

-    getChildNodeMap( self, name )
+    getChildNodeMap( self, collection_name )

-        Called to get a list value of the *name* child nodes, which are assumed to be stored in a dict.
+        Called to get a list value of the *collection_name* child nodes, which are assumed to be stored in a dict.
 The default implemention is:

         return getattr( self, name ).values()